 As we have seen, some analysts believe that Airbus has been examining the possibility of a so-called “A322”.
 This would essentially be a longer A321, with a new high aspect-ratio composite wing.
 Airbus could use the same wing on an “A320.5”, essentially re-jigging its long-standing single-aisle family.

-At the lower end of the single-aisle market, Airbus has another [not-so] new option, that could hit Boeing hard.
+At the lower end of the single-aisle market, Airbus has another new option, that could hit Boeing hard.
 A longer A220-500 could be considerably more efficient than Boeing’s 737 MAX-8.
 The launch of such an aircraft could well cause Boeing to launch an all-new design faster.

 A Waiting Game